JHU-PL-Lab/www-pl/ocaml/lecture.md

 ### Tuples

-Think of tuples as fixed length lists, where the types of each element can differ, unlike lists
+* Think of tuples as fixed length lists, where the types of each element can differ, unlike lists
+* Tuples are "and" data structures: this *and* this *and this.  `struct` and objects are also "and" structures (variants like `Some/None` are OCaml's "or" structures, more later on them)

 ```ocaml
 (2, "hi");;        (* type is int * string -- '*' is like "x" of set theory, a product *)